noebrown/noebrown.github.io/content/curriculum vitae.md

 **Industry Experience**
+- **Graphdress: Software Engineering Co-op | Aug 2023 - Aug 2024**

+  - Leveraged Python for backend logic and data processing, SQL for database management, and Spark for distributed data processing tasks.
+  - Collaborated with senior engineers to architect and implement scalable solutions, optimizing codebase performance through efficient algorithm design and utilization of distributed computing techniques.
+  - Participated in Agile development methodologies, contributing to daily stand-ups, sprint planning, and rigorous code reviews to ensure adherence to coding standards and timely delivery for software solutions.
+  - Designed and implemented complex algorithms for parsing, analyzing, and visualizing blockchain data

 - **HashiCorp: Software Engineering Intern | Summer 2022**

   - Programmed a Golang-based automation feature, enhancing seamless service-to-service communication, authorization, and encryption exchange between Consul and Terraform.
   - Co-led the development of a Consul automation tooling project, resulting in improved functionality and efficiency.
   - Conducted thorough research, proposed innovative solutions, and produced comprehensive documentation, contributing to the successful deployment of the co-owned project.

 **Volunteering**
 - **Prison Mathematics Project | 2023 - Ongoing**